Shrinidhi01-jainuniv/-100dayscodingchallenge/README.md

 📌 Day 16: Time Conversion

 Problem Statement: Given a time in 12-hour AM/PM format, convert it to 24-hour military time format.
 The input is in the format hh:mm:ssAM or hh:mm:ssPM, and the output should be in the format HH:mm:ss.

+📌 Day 17: Grading Students

+Problem Statement: If the difference between the grade and the next multiple of 5 is less than 3, round the grade up to the next multiple of 5.
+If the grade is less than 38, no rounding occurs (the grade remains the same).